-As we move into the third millennium, perhaps now would be a great time to turn away from machine time, and return to the actual rhythms of the real world.
-Not the model, but the actual.
+As we move further into the third millennium, perhaps now would be a great time to turn away from machine and atomic time, and return to the actual rhythms of the real world.
+Not the model.
 Not the fabricated.
-The real.
+Not the fictitious nor mean.
+But the real.
+So, what is real?

-Industrial time is separated from reality.
-It literally exists apart.
+The Industrial world view, and the time model it perpetuates is separated from reality.
+Separation seems to be a central principle; It literally exists apart.
 Rather than observe and conform to what actually is, the industrial time model asserts conceptual supremacy over the natural world it perports to desribe.
 Reality is too variable, too inconsistent — too alive — to be controlled, and so the actual univere is jettisoned for a more complient and regulatable model.

 And yet it remains as true today as it was in 1841 when Ralph Waldo Emerson observed “a foolish consistency is the hobgoblin of little minds.”

 But Mauna Kea stands calm and connected.
 It is a place from which the the earth almost touches heaven.
-Overhead at night the stars shine and wheel across the sky.
+Where even the industrial astronomical community will admit as having some of the most ‘stellar’ seeing from anywhere on the surface of this world.
+So much sky!.
+So still, and dark, dry and dust free the little atmosphere that slides above the summit.
+Overhead at night the stars shine and wheel across the sky, but hardly sparkle — the laminar flow of air over the summit so smooth flows.
 The moon and the sun swoon and dance the tides.
-And beneath them all, the mauna slowly revolves, breathing in and out once a day, the end and the beginning of each global day.
+And beneath them all, the mauna slowly revolves, breathing in and out once a day, the end and the beginning of each revolution.
 Not the suberb of some 19th century european empire, but the tallest pinnacle on the planet surrounded by the broadest ocean in the solar system.

 Welcome to the Mauna.